liberland/laws/drafting/drafts/border_law.md

 (4) The form of the cross-border permit application, the cross-border permit itself, and the method and conditions of issuance shall be determined by the minister responsible for internal affairs.

-#### § 3: Unauthorized crossing of the State Border outside a designated border crossing points
+#### § 3: Unauthorized Border crossing outside a designated border crossing points
-Unauthorized crossing of the state border outside a designated border crossing point may result in penalties, including fines, detention, and deportation, as determined by applicable law.
+Unauthorized crossing of the state border outside a designated Border Crossing Point may result in penalties, including fines, detention, and deportation, as determined by applicable law.

 ## Section 3: Border Checks